 Office of State Public Defender

-Lawyering Skills: Full representation of defendants in criminal cases; Appellate representation in the Sentence Review Division of the Montana Supreme Court
+Areas of Emphases: Criminal Law, Appellate Advocacy, full representation of defendants in criminal cases, appellate representation in the Sentence Review Division of the Montana Supreme Court.

-Sample Projects: Present oral arguments and briefs to the Sentence Review Division; Post and edit briefs which are available to all approved indigent defense attorneys on-line through the Office of the Public Defender Brief Bank.
+- Post and edit briefs which are available to all approved indigent defense attorneys on-line through the Office of the Public Defender Brief Bank

-The Montana Office of Public Defender is the court appointed attorney, where a person cannot afford counsel, in all misdemeanor criminal cases in the municipal courts and justice courts, in all felony criminal cases, in all juvenile proceedings, mental commitments, and dependent and neglect proceedings.
+The Montana Office of Public Defender (OPD) is the court-appointed attorney for individuals unable to afford counsel in all misdemeanor criminal cases in the municipal and justice courts, felony criminal cases, juvenile proceedings, mental commitments, and dependent and neglect proceedings.

-The work will be primarily in Missoula County, but may include work in Ravalli and Mineral Counties.
-This is because the Supervising Attorney supervises all public defenders in each of those counties and handles cases in all three counties
+The work is primarily in Missoula County, but may include work in Ravalli and Mineral Counties.